BoldAxis0/Linear-Regression/README.md

 # Linear-Regression-

+This naive linear regression implementation is from several years ago.

 Hello world!
 I am Siddharth, and this is my code for linear regression using the gradient descent optimisation technique.
 It is definitely not a very efficient way to write it, as its my first machine learning program.
 It took me a LOT of effort to get this correct; if I remember correctly I have written all the code from start with a new approach